-CIC’s Departmental Strategy is aligned with the Federal Strategy and includes:
+CIC’s DSDS is aligned with the following internal instruments:

-- A Greening Government Operations Implementation Strategy to ensure the department’s operations are green, meeting the targets and goals under Theme IV of the FSDS: Shrinking the Environmental Footprint – Beginning with Government; and
+- The Greening Government Operations Implementation Strategy – developed to outline the conditions under which the department’s operations are green and meeting the targets and goals under Theme IV of the FSDS: Shrinking the Environmental Footprint – Beginning with Government; and

-- The CIC Policy on Sustainable Development Assessments (SDA) and supporting tools, to ensure that our policies and programs are developed in a way that integrates social, economic, environmental and equity factors and meets requirements under the Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals (SEA) and the principals of SD as stated in the Federal Sustainable Development Act.
+- The CIC Policy on Sustainable Development Assessments (SDA) – integrates social, economic, environmental and equity factors into policies and programs.
+Includes supporting tools, that meet the requirements under the Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals (SEA) and the principals of SD as stated in the Federal Sustainable Development Act.

 - Where important environmental effects (either positive or negative) have been identified in an SDA, a public statement will be used to demonstrate that environmental factors have been integrated into the decision making process.

-At present, CIC has not identified any significant environmental impacts in the completed SDAs, therefore, no public statements are required at this time.
+At present, CIC has not identified any significant environmental impacts in the completed Sustainable Development Assessments.
+Therefore, no public statements are required at this time.
 Updates will be provided on this page following each calendar year.

-CIC’s Departmental Strategy is tabled in the Department’s Reports on Plans and Priorities.
-Progress will be reported in the Department’s Performance Report for the period ending March 31 of each year.
+CIC’s DSDS is tabled in the Department’s Report on Plans and Priorities.
+Progress will be reported in the Department’s Performance Report for the period ending March 31st of each year.

 - Date Modified: